Eposkk/To-Do-List/Readme.md

 # Requirements

 - Intellij IDEA (Or another Java IDE)
-- Java 14 or newer
+- Java SDK 14 or newer
 - Git installed, if you are downloading using git

 # Installation